geodynamics/aspect/cookbooks/onset_of_convection/doc/onset_of_convection.md

 In order to do that, pick a celestial body from the list in Section 3.
-You can also pick one that is not on my list, as long as you can convincingly argue that it is made of rock or ice rather than gas (gases have such a low viscosity that their physical behaviour is quite different, and we can assume that a planetary body made of gas always convects).
+You can also pick one that is not on my list, as long as you can convincingly argue that it is made of rock or ice rather than gas (gases have such a low viscosity that their physical behavior is quite different, and we can assume that a planetary body made of gas always convects).
 I have also listed estimates for the thickness of the mantle for each celestial body (if you pick your own, you will have to figure out an approximate value for the mantle